rorygraves/scala/test/benchmarks/README.md

 in the Scala sbt build.

+The runner will output results consumeable by gnuplot.
+To run the benchmark directly replace `runMain` with `run` e.g.:

+    bench/jmh:run scala.collection.mutable.OpenHashMapRunner

 The JMH results can be found under `../../target/jmh-results/` (i.e. the main Scala build's `target`, not the one that contains the benchmark class files). `jmh-results` gets deleted on an sbt `bench/clean`, so you should copy these files out of `target` if you wish to preserve them.